OZX SMS client

 This article explained how to set up an OZX connection using Ozeki SMS Gateway.
 An OZX connection allows you to connect to the SMSC of a mobile carrier or to another Ozeki SMS Gateway service effortlessly and the connection will be very reliable and will offer amazing speed.
 The main advantage of using OZX is that all messages will be sent using a single transaction unlike other SMS protocols, such as SMPP, CIMD2, UCP where long SMS messages are sent in multiple transactions.
 This simplicity is better when it comes to controlling costs and keeping track of messages.

-As you could see OZX is a better protocol for message delivery, because it offers simplicty and better peformance.
-If you want to build a reliable, high performance system you should not stop reading here.
-Find out how you can setup a test system in your neetwork that is able to delivery 1000 SMS per second.
+As you could see OZX is a better protocol for message delivery, because it offers simplicity and better performance.
+If you want to build a reliable, high-performance system you should not stop reading here.
+Find out how you can setup a test system in your network that is able to deliver 1000 SMS per second.
 This amazing speed can be achieved with Ozeki SMS Gateway.

 To create your first high performance SMS gateway system, now is the best time to download Ozeki SMS Gateway!